julianreul/mode_behave/README.rst

 A mixed logit model is a multinomial logit model (MNL), in which the coefficients do not take a single value, but are distributed over a parameter space.
-Within this package, the mixed logit models are estimated on a discrete parameter space, which is specified by the researcher.
+Within this package, the mixed logit models are estimated on a discrete parameter space, which is specified by the researcher (nonparametric design).
 The discrete subsets of the parameter space are called classes, analogously to latent class models (LCM).
-The goal of the estimation procedure is to estimate the optimal share of each class within the discrete parameter space.
+The goal of the estimation procedure is to estimate the optimal share, i.e. weight, of each class within the discrete parameter space.
 The algorithm roughly follows the procedure below:

 1. Estimate initial coefficients of a standard multinomial logit model.